const-sambird/cs5173_project/src/edu/ou/cs5173/protocol/README.md

 ## Messages

-Once the message ciphertext has been decrypted, it is similarly subdivided into four parts, broken up by the same `SEPARATOR`.
+Once the message ciphertext has been decrypted, or if the message was not encrypted at all, it is similarly subdivided into four parts, broken up by the same `SEPARATOR`.

 Part | Name | Description
 -----|------|------------